Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: An Efficient Algorithm for solving problem (P )

 Min-max problems have drawn considerable interest (especially in machine learning and signal processing communities) in recent years.
 Various algorithms have been proposed for different types of min-max problems\cite{xu2020unified,MMPD,zhang2020singleloop,pmlr-v119-lin20a,HiBSA,dai2020majorized}.
 However, previous works mainly consider the smooth case\cite{MMPD,xu2020unified,zhang2020singleloop,pmlr-v119-lin20a}.
 Few works that focus on non-smooth min-max problems all require the non-smooth term to be convex\cite{HiBSA}\cite{dai2020majorized}.
-To the best of our knowledge, there is no existing works that cover our interested problem ($\widehat{\text{P}}_\lambda$), and thus no existing algorithms can be directly applied to solve problem ($\widehat{\text{P}}_\lambda$).
+To the best of our knowledge, there is no existing work that covers {our problem of interest} ($\widehat{\text{P}}_\lambda$) (where the negative $\ell_1$ penalty term in the objective is both non-smooth and non-convex), and thus no existing algorithm can be directly applied to solve problem ($\widehat{\text{P}}_\lambda$).

 In this subsection, we consider a class of non-smooth nonconvex-concave min-max problems